You don’t know where you’ll be sleeping tonight

 A Vision for NZ

-Many more New Zealanders need homes and the community housing sector has a plan - Our Place - with a goal of 50,000 more people housed by 2030.
-That's 1,000 homes a year.
+Many more New Zealanders need homes and the community housing sector has a plan - Our Place - with a goal of 85,000 more affordable and 15,000 more social homes provided by 2030.

 Would you like to be a member?